snowyTheHamster/autoImageRenameCropResize/README.md

 python 0-run.py
 ```

-Each script will perform a different task.
+Each script will perform one task.

+The results from each task is saved in a unique folder.

 This allows you to make manual adjustments in between.

 The quality of the output will depend on:

-+ Quality of the image
-+ The background in the image (the brighter and cleaner, the better)
-+ Difference between the object and the background (products with fuzzy edges and bright edges are difficult)
-+ Parameter settings in each script.

 **NOTE:**

 The **removebgB.py** script produces the best quality results but only when the edges are distinct from background.

-It is very prone to highlights being clipped.
+It produces poor results for light colored objects.

-That is why I included **removebg.py** which is configured to prevent highlights from clipping, but has fuzzy edges.
+That's why I included **removebg.py** which is configured to minimize highlights from clipping, but results in fuzzy edges.

-By running both scripts, you will end up with images that are cropped and resized the same; this can allow you to
+Run both scripts; you'll end up with 2 sets of results with equal crop/size.

-stack the images in a photo-editor for easier editing later.
+Stack these images in a photo-editor for finetuning.

 ## Resizing Images